LordVitiate/root4duckdb/README.md

 No unrelated physical branches are read.

-The `vecTrack` parent must still be read because the ROOT layout stores `chi2tot` inside it.
+The `tracks` parent must still be read because the ROOT layout stores `quality` inside it.
 However, only the requested logical value is emitted and materialized as an SQL column.

 > **root4duckdb does not claim to read four isolated bytes when ROOT stores a complete object.
 It reads the smallest self-contained physical ancestor and returns only the requested logical value.**